How To Change your Steam Account Name

-You may be able to set up a new Steam account name this way but you also lose access to all your games.
+You can set up a new Steam account name this way but you also lose access to all your games.
 You will lose access to all games bought through Steam and will not be able to reuse any CD keys purchased through the platform.
 Games you bought elsewhere but added to Steam should still be playable outside of Steam as the license was acquired elsewhere.

-Finally, all of your community contributions, posts, discussions, mods and anything else will be deleted too.
-This really is a request of last resort which is why there is no automatic way of doing it.
-Account deletions are applied through a support ticket and is comprised of a couple of steps to verify the steps being taken.
+Finally, all of your community contributions, posts, discussions, mods, and anything else will be deleted too.
+This really is a request for last resort which is why there is no automatic way of doing it.
+You can only delete your account by filing a support ticket.
+Keep in mind that you will need to go through a few verification steps to close the profile.

 Viewing data held by Steam

-You can view everything Steam has on your by following this link.
+You can view your Steam records by following this link.
 You can change some of the data held here and tune your Steam experience.
-You still cannot change your Steam account name but you can modify account details, your profile name, two-factor authentication and a ton of other stuff.
+You still cannot change your Steam account name but you can modify account details, your profile name, two-factor authentication, and a ton of other stuff.